Understanding CRPS/RSD – As Taken from Fitness for Your Health

-This blog about understanding CRPS was originally featured on Fitness for Your Health.
+This post is about understanding CRPS was originally featured on Fitness for Your Health.
 Learn about the pain and how they diagnosis it here.

 This week’s topic is one not many know too much about but it can be a very debilitating condition.
 Those who suffer from Complex Regional Pain Syndrome (CRPS), A.K.A.
 Reflex Sympathetic Dystrophy (RSD), know far too well how bad this condition is.
 It is a very complex condition (hence the name), so we have asked the Director of Physical Therapy here at our clinic to explain it.

-Anyone from those suffering from CRPS/RSD to those who have never heard of the condition can benefit from this post.
-CRPS is one of those diseases that sometimes cannot be seen but those suffering from it can never ignore it.
+Those suffering from CRPS/RSD and those who have never heard of the condition can benefit from this post.
+CRPS is one of those diseases that sometimes cannot be seen, but those suffering from it can never ignore it.
 If you have questions or comments, please fill out the form at the end of the post and we will get back to you within 24 hours!

 De-mystifing the diagnosing of Complex Regional Pain Syndromes (CRPS)

 If you or someone you know has been diagnosed with CRPS and you are better trying to understand what that means, whatever you do, do not search the internet for images of CRPS.
 Now that I told you not to do that, you are curious and you are thinking, ‘maybe I’ll have just a quick look’.
 DON’T DO IT!
-If you are unable to get this thought out of your mind go ahead and do an image search for ‘hemorrhoids’ instead, just be warned, you can’t unsee these things.
-And having such images in your head is not good for your health and of no use for those around you.
-There is too much of the ‘Worst ______________ Ever!’ phenomena going on out there.
+There is way too much of the ‘Worst ______________ Ever!’ phenomena going on out there.
 Go ahead and fill in the blank with just about anything and do an internet search.
 Plug in ‘sunburn’ or ‘mosquito bite’.
 It is enough to have you afraid to go outside in a December blizzard in Chicago without slathering on SPF 120 sunscreen and pure DEET.